ehsky/drawIo-Salesforce/README.md

 ## Setup

+### Draw.io Online

 Copy the raw content of the [configuration.json](/configuration.json) file and open your Draw.Io application.
 Then got to `Extras > Configuration...` and paste the content of the file into the text field.
 Click on `Apply` and you are done.

 ![Navigation menu](.assets/navigationMenuConfiguration.png)

+### Draw.io Desktop

+Due to [CSP limitations with the desktop version of Draw.io](https://github.com/jgraph/drawio-desktop/issues/235), you need download all library files from the folder `shapes` and import them manually.
+To do so, open your Draw.Io application and go to `File > Open Library...`.
+Then select all files you downloaded.

+To get the color schema you need to copy the raw content of the [configurationDesktop.json](/configurationDesktop.json) file and open your Draw.Io application.
+Then got to `Extras > Configuration...` and paste the content of the file into the text field.
+Click on `Apply` and you are done.